Orange juice: Freshly squeezed, unpasteurized juice

 Fresh-squeezed, the unpasteurized juice is the closest to consuming the orange itself.
 This version of the juice consists of oranges that are squeezed and then bottled without having any additives or flavor packs inserted.
 The juice is not subjected to pasteurization.
 Depending on storage temperature, freshly squeezed, unpasteurized orange juice can have a shelf life of 5 to 23 days.

 Major orange juice brands

-In the U.S., the major orange juice brand is Tropicana Products (owned by PepsiCo Inc.), which possesses nearly 65% of the market share.
+In the U.S., the major orange juice brand is Tropicana Products (owned by PAI Partners and PepsiCo Inc.), which possesses nearly 65% of the market share.
 Tropicana also has a large presence in Latin America, Europe, and Central Asia.
-Competing products include Minute Maid (of The Coca-Cola Company) and Florida's Natural (a Floridian agricultural cooperative that differentiates itself from the competition by being locally owned and using only Florida grown oranges; Tropicana and Simply Orange use a mixture of domestic and foreign stock).
+Competing products include Minute Maid (of The Coca-Cola Company) and Florida's Natural Growers (a Floridian agricultural cooperative that differentiates itself from the competition by being locally owned and using only Florida grown oranges; Tropicana and Simply Orange use a mixture of domestic and foreign stock).

 In Australia, Daily Juice (owned by National Foods) is a major brand of partially fresh, partially preserved, orange juice.

 In the United Kingdom, major orange juice brands include Del Monte and Princes.